The Quality Standards for Expanded Learning

 California After School Program Quality Self-Assessment Tool

-The new and improved, second version of the California Afterschool Program Quality Self-Assessment Tool (QSA) and User’s Guide have recently been finalized with extensive input from the California after school field.
-Programs can use the tool to self-assess their program and make plans for program improvement.
-The tool focuses on big picture program design elements, as well as important considerations at the point of service.
+This version of the California Afterschool Program Quality Self-Assessment Tool (QSA) and User’s Guide was released in 2009.
+Programs can use this tool to self-assess their program and make plans for program improvement.
+The tool focuses on big-picture program design elements and important considerations at the point of service.

 A Crosswalk Between The Quality Standards for Expanded Learning and Program Quality Assessment Tools